Beneficiary Of Property

-When I thought of “Lords a Leaping” I was reminded that many countries have strict laws concerning the transfer of land and not everyone can own, even if you can afford to.
+I was reminded recently, that many countries have strict laws concerning the transfer of land and not everyone can own, even if you can afford to.
 The United States has strict guidelines on how much land an non US citizen can own..
-From these examples its easy to see that Land makes you the Lord of the property.
+From these examples it’s easy to see that Land makes you the Lord of the property.

 Land is such a finite commodity.